18 Years Ago: Brad Paisley Inducted Into the Grand Ole Opry

 Feb.
-17 is undoubtedly a day that is etched in Brad Paisley‘s mind forever.
-It was on this date in 2001 that he achieved a lifelong ambition, when he was inducted into the Grand Ole Opry.
+17 is undoubtedly a day that is etched in Brad Paisley's mind forever.
+It was on that day in 2001 that he achieved a lifelong ambition, when he was inducted into the Grand Ole Opry.

-Paisley was surprised with an invitation to join the prestigious institution on Dec.
+Paisley was surprised with an invitation to join the Grand Ole Opry on Dec.
 16, 2000, by Bill Anderson, Jeannie Seely and Little Jimmy Dickens.
-At the time of his invitation, the singer, who was only 28 years old, had released his debut album, Who Needs Pictures, and performed on the revered stage 36 times.
+At the time of his invitation into the prestigious institution, the singer, who was only 28 years old, had released his debut album, Who Needs Pictures, and performed on the revered stage 36 times.

-The West Virginia native paid tribute to one of his own musical heroes, Buck Owens, on the night of his induction by wearing the same yellow jacket that Owens wore when he recorded his 1966 live Carnegie Hall Concert album.
-Paisley sang his new single, “Two People Fell in Love,” from his sophomore album, Part II, and a letter from George Jones was read to the crowd.
+Paisley paid tribute to one of his own musical heroes, Buck Owens, on the night of his induction by wearing the same yellow jacket that Owens wore when he recorded his 1966 live album, Carnegie Hall Concert.
+The West Virginia native sang his then-new single, "Two People Fell in Love," from his sophomore album, Part II, and a letter from George Jones was read to the crowd.

 “I am counting on you to carry on the tradition,” Jones wrote, “and make folks sit up and listen to what good country music should sound like."